fdufnews/OPENSMART_TFT/README.md

 It will slow down pixel transfert a little but will free I²C interface wich is located on PortC D1 and D0

+fdufnews 2/2018
+Library delivered with OPENSMART TFT screen.
+It seems to be a copy (with some modification) of an old version of MCUFRIEND library.
+It is not the up-to-date MCUFRIEND library as the screen doesn't work with the current MCUFRIEND one.

+I have added support for the ILI9326 with the ATmega1284p for my own use

 ----------------------------------------------------------------------------------------------------
+#MCUFRIEND_kbv

 Following is comment in original readme file
 Library for Uno 2.4, 2.8, 3.5, 3.6, 3.95 inch mcufriend  Shields